BlackListener/BlackListener-v1/README.md

  - __If short downtime, most errors are JSON Parse errors.
 Cannot be resolved by user, please contact to the bot owner.__
  - __If loooooong (1 hours or later) downtime, this is a critical server error, already we always working to resolve a problem.__
  - __If extremely (3 days or later) longest downtime, we are always very working to resolve the problem, the errors are networking problem.__

+## Note of Self-hosting
+ - Please create user `anonymous` for security reasons, if you can't, please remove `--user-spec=anonymous:anonymous ` in `cmd.sh`.